romangrubic/weather-app-openweather/README.md

 As a new user of the web-site, I would like to be able to:

 * **easily search**
+  - search is done just by inputing a city name and pressing "enter" key.

 <p align="center">
   <img src="https://github.com/romangrubic/weather-app-openweather/blob/master/assets/images/readme/user/search.png?raw=true" width="400" height="200" alt="Landing page">
 </p>

 * **search weather for my city**
+  - user can specify country to narrow the search for his city in case there is another city with same name.
+For example Tralee, Ireland instead of Tralee, US.

 <p align="center">
   <img src="https://github.com/romangrubic/weather-app-openweather/blob/master/assets/images/readme/user/hometown.png?raw=true" width="400" height="200" alt="Hometown">
 </p>

 * **find out weather in destination of my choice while planning for future trips, holidays**
+  - user can look at any location on world and see weather for next seven days in order to plan holidays.
 <p align="center">
   <img src="https://github.com/romangrubic/weather-app-openweather/blob/master/assets/images/readme/user/destination.png?raw=true" width="400" height="200" alt="Destination">
 </p>

 * **see the location of the city**
+  - location of the city is visible on map and user can even go full-screen and walk the city roads with Pegman.
 <p align="center">
   <img src="https://github.com/romangrubic/weather-app-openweather/blob/master/assets/images/readme/user/map.png?raw=true" width="400" height="200" alt="Map">
 </p>

 * **if I typed incorrectly to see what I searched**
+  - user can see the mistake and correct error on next search.
 <p align="center">
   <img src="https://github.com/romangrubic/weather-app-openweather/blob/master/assets/images/readme/user/wrong-search.png?raw=true" width="400" height="200" alt="Wrong search">
 </p>